Srg-Shv/S-bidirectional-synchronizer/README.md

 ### Features:
 - **Bi-directional synchronization**: Changes in either directory are mirrored to the other.
-- **Parallel processing**: Multiple file operations (copying, updating, removing) are handled concurrently to improve speed.
+- **Parallel processing**: Multiple file operations (copying and updating *without removing any file*) are handled concurrently to improve speed.
 - **Automatic directory creation**: If one of the directories doesn't exist, it will be automatically created.
 - **File update detection**: Files are updated based on modification times.
 - **Logging**: All synchronization activities are logged to a file (`bi-sync.log`) for easy monitoring and debugging.